 Earlier Bloodaxe offices

-Bloodaxe published from Newcastle from 1978 to 1997, when the business operation was split, with editorial, rights and publicity moving out to Northumberland, and finance, sales and marketing to the Pandon Press sales office in Bala, north Wales.
+Bloodaxe published from Newcastle from 1978 to 1997, when the business operation was split, with editorial, rights and publicity moving out to Northumberland, and finance and sales to Bala in north Wales.
 The fiction of Bloodaxe still being a Newcastle publishing house with its PO Box 1SN publishing address was maintained for business continuity purposes until 2000.
 (So books listed in bibliographies as published by Bloodaxe Books in Newcastle upon Tyne from 1997 to 2000 were actually published from different locations in Northumberland.)

 2000-2014: Highgreen, Tarset, Northumberland.
 Bloodaxe was the first occupant of an office newly converted from a stable block and one-time granary behind Highgreen Manor which also hosts VARC’s rural artist residencies.
 Basil Bunting lived in a cottage a few miles down the Tarset valley in 1981-84.
 Bloodaxe stayed at Highgreen for 14 years, but bad winters were a problem: staff often couldn’t get to work, and when trucks did manage to get through with deliveries of books, they’d get stuck in the snow.